 Whether you’re on a long road trip or stuck in traffic during a daily commute, a low iPhone battery could spell disaster for the bored driver.
 At first, it may seem harmless to plug your phone into your car’s USB port.
 But unless you’re desperate, charging your iPhone during your commute might be a big mistake.
-And by the way, charging your iPhone like this could ruin its battery.
+And by the way, here’s how to tell which apps are draining your phone’s battery.

 The nature of charging your phone in your car poses a risk to your phone.
 Most people use the cigarette lighter, which generally provides 12V.
 “Smartphones typically use 5V when charging, which the adapter is normally able to safely regulate the voltage,” Joshua Sutton, uBreakiFix Training Department Manager, told Reader’s Digest.
 “However, if the adapter is malfunctioning or is not made by your phone’s manufacturer, it can send too much power to your smartphone and potentially damage it.
 Most of the time you may not immediately notice this damage as it generally affects your phone battery first, diminishing the health of the battery.”
 This is how you can charge your phone as quickly as possible.

 Even though you may not notice the damage to your phone, it could be an expensive cost in the long haul.
 “The worst-case scenario is that it could damage your phone’s charge port or the motherboard itself, a very expensive proposition,” says Sutton.
 “A good rule of thumb is to always use your phone manufacturer’s official car charger to ensure the highest quality and proper power regulation.”
 Here are a few hidden iPhone hacks you never knew about.